-ARB's RD249CE Air Locker differential was not designed for use with the factory standard Ford third member assembly (i.e., the original third member produced by the Ford Motor Company to accept either 28 or 31 spline axle shafts), or for use with aftermarket 35 spline assemblies.
-It is only to be fitted to aftermarket 40 spline 10" housings (e.g., Gearworks).
+ARB's RD99 Air Locker differential was not designed for use with the factory standard Ford third member assembly (i.e., the original third member produced by the Ford Motor Company to accept either 28 or 31 spline axle shafts).

-Before proceeding with installation of this Air Locker ensure that you have a third member assembly which accepts the supplied tapered roller bearings shown in Figure 1.
+Before proceeding with installation of this Air Locker it is highly recommended that you ensure you have a third member assembly which accepts tapered roller bearings of the dimensions shown in Figure 1.

-TAPERED ROLLER BEARING #387A-382A
+TAPERED ROLLER BEARING #LM104949 - LM104911